laravel-doctrine/docs/migrations/configuration.md

 Tables which are filtered by Regular Expression.
 You optionally exclude or limit to certain tables.
 The default will allow all tables.

 __Default__: '/^(?).*$/'

+## Migration Version Column Length

+The length for the version column in the migrations table.
+By default migrations have are named like `Version20150914223731`.
+If you are customizing this name then you will need to expand the column length.

+__Default__: '14'